 Professional use market: the label should show general application rates and a reference sentence such as “Contact Company X or company’s X distributor for more specific recommendations”.

-Industrial market: the label should state a reference sentence (e.g.): “This product is not intended for direct application/use at the moment.”
+Industrial market: the label should state a reference sentence (for example): “This product is not intended for direct application/use without further processing.”

-In addition, it is recommended to add a sentence inviting farmers to follow good fertilisation practices:
+In addition, it is suggested to add a sentence inviting farmers to follow good fertilisation practices:

 “These product application rates are recommendations.
 We recommend to the farmer to exchange with his adviser to adjust the recommendations to its particular situation and to avoid over-fertilisation.”